-In the following sections you’ll find guidance on what to include, and what not to include, when entering information in the main outcome areas.
+The following headings relate to the main questions in the Researchfish report.
+Each section provides guidance on what to include, and what not to include, when entering information in the main outcome areas.

-- We only need to see publications listed here that pertain directly to the Muscular Dystrophy UK (MDUK) award you are completing a submission for.
+- We only need to see publications that pertain directly to the Muscular Dystrophy UK (MDUK) award you are completing a submission for.

 - Please do not enter publications that do not directly result from the work done on an MDUK-funded grant.
 In the past we have taken a soft line on this but will be asking PIs to correct their submissions if it continues.

 - Please ensure that you do not enter duplicates of the same publication.

 - We will accept pre-prints in this section, but they should be correctly labelled as such.

 Please consider carefully whether the MDUK funding allowed you to secure subsequent funding.
 We are delighted to hear that projects funded by MDUK are subsequently picked up by other funders.
 However, inaccurate reporting in this category will mean that we cannot make a reasonable assessment of our impact.

 MDUK involves non-scientists/non-clinicians in every part of our work from patient advocacy, through our communications and, as you know, the assessment of our research applications.
 We think it is important to explain the added value of the research we fund.